 5. One indoor bicycle storage space shall be provided for every two dwelling units in townhouse and apartment residential uses, unless individual garages are provided for every unit.
 The director may reduce the number of bike rack parking spaces if indoor storage facilities are available to all residents.

-SECTION 18.
+SECTION 20.
 Ordinance 10870, Section 536, as amended, and K.C.C.
-21A.30.080 are hereby amended to read as follows:
+21A.30.080 are each hereby amended to read as follows:

 In the R, UR, NB, CB and RB zones, residents of a dwelling unit may conduct one or more home occupations as accessory activities, only if: